LucasToledoPereira/webcomponent-framework/README.md

-For more information about Polymer see [Polymer Github](https://github.com/Polymer/polymer)
+For more information about WebComponents see [WebComponents Github](https://github.com/webcomponents/webcomponentsjs)